theAnalyticalCoder/Chess960/README.md

 brqknbnr, 8.1 Million, 49.8%
 ```
 Notice Anything?
-First it took 25 moves for 2.8 Million games to be reached but only 5 moves (26-30) for 13 million new moves to be recorded.
+First it took 25 moves for 2.8 Million games to be reached but only 5 moves (26-30) for 13 million new games to be recorded.
 The Horrors of Exponential growth.
 Second Only one of the top 5 at depth 25 is in the Top 5 at depth 30 "rkqbbnrn".
 So does that mean this is all worthless?
 Will None of the Top 5 at 25 be in the Top 5 at 30.
 Yes and No.
   It becomes necessary to create an approximate distribution for each setup for example an approximate formula for the classical setup is 1232*1.362^x and for rkqbbnrn
 1146*1.423^x where x is the number of moves.
 I querried stockfish for the number of nodes from 20-35 to construct this distribution i.e doing "go depth 20", "go depth 21"...